OlegVolgin/OSD-XMB/README.md

 - LOWbster (German).

 <ins>Special thanks to</ins>:
-- sync-on-luma for his original Neutrino Plugin for XtremeEliteBoot.
+- sync-on-luma for his original Neutrino Plugin for XtremeEliteBoot and general feedback.
+- xGamereqPL for testing and general feedback.
+- BlackNinja for testing and general feedback.
-- Pmp174 for the Boot sequence and general feedback.
+- Pmp174 for the Boot sequence feedback.
 - You!
 Thanks for using the app.